 Joey Chestnut is an American hero.
-It’s weird putting those words together knowing the San Jose, California resident is only famous because he eats way too much food.
+It’s odd putting those words together knowing the San Jose, California, resident is famous because he eats way too much food.
 Then again, the United States is one of the most obese countries in the world, so it’s only fitting the No. 1-ranked person in the Major League Eating championship league hails from America.

 Every Fourth of July, the eyes of the nation turn to Coney Island, New York for the annual Nathan’s Hot Dog Eating Contest.
 For 10 minutes, 20 of the world’s best eaters stuff hot dogs and soggy buns down their gullet while we watch in horror as 20, 30, 40, 50 hot dogs per person are devoured.
 It’s like a horror movie, but we keep coming back, and no one is more polarizing than Joey Chestnut.